Regulators reviewing predatory lending tactics that spiked in 2026

 What is the “rent-a-bank” scheme and is it legal in 2026?

 Rent-a-bank is a structure where a nonbank lender partners with a federally chartered bank to originate loans, using the bank’s authority to override state interest rate caps.
 Its legality is contested.
-The OCC’s true lender rule, finalized in 2020, was overturned by Congress in 2021, leaving the legal landscape unsettled and state-level litigation ongoing through 2026.
+The OCC’s true lender rule, finalized in 2020, was overturned by Congress in 2021, leaving the legal framework unsettled and state-level litigation ongoing.

 NP